james007crocker/V3_Submission_Dec9th/README.md

 ##CONTENTS:

+ - LessonsLearnt.doxc: Description of considerations during the team project and discussion of merits over documenting system implementation

  - Package-Diagram.pdf: Graphical representation and explanation of implementations and what they convey.

  - Source Code: Contains all source and header files necessary for the program to function.